 The categories are walled.
 There is evolution within categories, but not between categories.

-Humans are becoming larger, stronger and smarter, but the Bible says that humans are not evolving into a higher form of life on earth.
-The six 'days' (stages) of new creation have ended.
-Humans are God's crowing creation.
+Humans are becoming larger, stronger, and smarter but are not evolving into another life form.
+The Bible says that the six 'days' (stages) of creation have ended.
+Humans are God's final crowning earthly creation.

 The only thing higher for us is eternal life in a new and better realm of existence, offered through Jesus, as explained throughout this site.

 The qualities that most separate humans from animals are NOT evolutionary, such as laughter, music, art, mathematics, language, and worship.
 These qualities are unique to humans, created into us, not evolved into us, and not found in any other creatures.

 Man (generic) is not an improved animal.
 Genesis 1:26 says that God made man in His own image, and we have God-like qualities.

-Like God, man is a trinity: body (physical), soul (mind, will and emotion) and spirit (connection to God), to be studied later in Topic 2.5.
+Like God, man is a trinity: body (physical), soul (mind, will, and emotion), and spirit (connection with God), to be studied later in Topic 2.4.

-Evolutionary theory is limited to body and has no way of coping with soul and spirit, no way of dealing with the total person.
+Evolutionary theory is limited to the body and has no way of coping with soul and spirit ... no way of dealing with the total person.